 One of their most recent dealings has been aiding in the bidding process for the 2022 Football World Cup, which Qatar won.
 They now aid the government in creating buildings, stadiums and transport links to promote the World Cup.

-They were original backers of the Champions Day at Ascot, but in 2015 penned a deal worth £50 million to be main sponsors of the Champions Day, along with the Champions Series to run until 2024.
+They were original backers of the Champions Day at Ascot, but in 2015 penned a deal worth £50 million to be main sponsors of the Champions Day, along with the Champions Series to run until 2025 before being discontinued.
 This has now worked out to be the biggest sponsorship deal in British Racing history and is hoped to see the continued evolution not only the Champions Series and Champions Day, but also British flat racing as a whole.

 Categories